space space space

 Introduction | The Imaginary | The Real | Blame | Trust in God | The Symbolic Realm | The Clinical Issue of Being Believed | Spiritual Growth through Tribulations | Breaking the Cycle of Blame and Hatred

-WHEN natural disasters and other traumatic events occur, survivors, journalists, and relief workers can be overwhelmed with horrendous sights and smells and profound scenes of human suffering.
-But more often than not, in the midst of devastation and helplessness, these persons can do nothing more than cast weak sympathetic glances at each other, overlooking the greatest strength of all: complete trust in God.
+WHEN natural disasters and other traumatic events occur, survivors can be overwhelmed with the horrendous experience of human suffering.
+But more often than not, in the midst of devastation and helplessness, these persons can do nothing more than glare at the world with resentment, hatred, and anger,1 overlooking the greatest strength of all: complete trust in God.

-Moreover, in a tragedy even greater than the original tragedy, many persons get angry at God, saying, “Why did God let this evil happen?
-The reality is that God has abandoned me.”
+Therefore, in a tragedy even greater than the original tragedy, many persons get angry at God, saying, “How could God have allowed this?
+Too many bad things have occurred in my life to trust God.
+What did I do wrong?
+The reality is that God has abandoned me.
+How can I trust a God who never answered my prayers?”

 In psychological terms, though, the reality is that in our anger at God we confuse the psychological realm of the imaginary with the realm of the real—and in so doing, we overlook the healing potential of the realm of the symbolic.
 For those not familiar with psychology, this needs some explanation, so follow along with me here.